Ellipsis-Labs/rpcx-hello-world/README.md

 ## Setup

-You will need to install the latest version of the `atlas-rpcX` CLI from the [Atlas release repo](https://github.com/Ellipsis-Labs/atlas-release/releases).
+You will need to install the latest version of the `atlas-rpcx` CLI from the [Atlas release repo](https://github.com/Ellipsis-Labs/atlas-release/releases).
 Currently only Linux and MacOS are supported.

 Setup Rust to properly develop rpcX packages: